Uncertainty-Aware AB3DMOT by Variational 3D Object Detection: Uncertainty-aware 3D Object Tracking

 \subsection{Initialization of Variational TANet by pretrained model}

-Instead of training the VTANet model from scratch, we can initialize it based on an already trained TANet model which provides point estimates.
+Instead of training the VTANet model from scratch, we can initialize it based on an already trained TANet model, which provides point estimates.
 This can be done based on the fact that infinitely small variance in a Gaussian distribution transforms it into a Dirac delta distribution, with all distributional mass placed on the mean value.
 By following the reverse process, we initialize the VTANet model with means from the corresponding pretrained TANet parameters, and the variance weights are set to be small values by either filling them with constant values or by using Xavier normal or uniform initialization \cite{glorot2010xavierinit}.
 Small variance values will not deviate too much from the initial pretrained values, but allow for training the whole model together and to find the optimal variance and mean parameters.
+We refer to a VTANet model trained by means of transfer learning from a pretrained TANet as IVTANet hereafter.